apjanke/oh-my-zsh-custom/README.md

 * My themes
 * Alternate versions of things for testing

-This is hosted on GitHub so other people working on oh-my-zsh can look at it when testing code, and so I can easily sync it to multiple machines of mine.
+This is hosted on GitHub so other people working on OMZ can look at it when testing code, and so I can easily sync it to multiple machines of mine.
 This is not intended to provide significant functionality or reusable code of value.
 You probably do not want to use this as your own OMZ custom dir unless you're working an OMZ issue with me.

 No support of any kind is provided for this code.

 ## Stuff currently included

-Code from these pending PRs is currently in here:
+Pending PRs:

 * Timebox git status calls
  * https://github.com/robbyrussell/oh-my-zsh/pull/3914